-Investors in Endurance International Group Holdings had a tough year, with a total loss of 7.3%, against a market gain of about 9.4%.
+Investors in Endurance International Group Holdings had a tough year, with a total loss of 48%, against a market gain of about 9.3%.
 Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
-However, the loss over the last year isn't as bad as the 11% per annum loss investors have suffered over the last half decade.
-We would want clear information suggesting the company will grow, before taking the view that the share price will stabilize.
+Regrettably, last year's performance caps off a bad run, with the shareholders facing a total loss of 23% per year over five years.
+Generally speaking long term share price weakness can be a bad sign, though contrarian investors might want to research the stock in hope of a turnaround.
 Most investors take the time to check the data on insider transactions.
 You can click here to see if insiders have been buying or selling.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.